Carl Browne: Arrival and arrest

-The "Commonweal of Christ" arrived in Washington, DC on May Day, 1894, with about 400 marchers in the ranks.
+The "Commonweal of Christ" arrived in Washington, D.C., on May Day, 1894, with about 400 marchers in the ranks.
 Coxey and Brown made their way to the steps of the United States Capitol to address the accompanying crowd, but were blocked by mounted police.
 The pair jumped a stone wall in an attempt to reach their goal, along with Christopher Columbus Jones, leader of the marchers from Philadelphia, but police on foot chased the three down and detained them, first holding down Browne and beating him, tearing his clothes and ripping off the amber bead necklace from his neck.
 Coxey was released, but Browne and Jones were placed under arrest, with bond posted by two wealthy sympathizers of the marchers.

 On May 2, Coxey, Browne, and Jones were charged in police court with carrying an illegal banner on capitol grounds, with Coxey and Browne additionally charged with trampling the grass.
 A jury trial followed, during which the District Attorney denigrated Browne as "a fakir, a charlatan, and a mounteback who dresses up in ridiculous garments and exhibits himself to the curious multitudes at 10 cents a head."
 The three defendants were convicted on the morning of May 8 and freed on bond.

 Sentence was pronounced on May 21, with Coxey and Browne each fined $5 for walking on the grass, and Coxey, Browne, and Jones sentenced to 20 days in jail for carrying banners on capitol grounds.